 Yee-haw!
 I live in cowboy kuntry, gun tott'n, right wing Texas.
 A place where everything is 'all good' as long as you are a straight white male.
 That's what most people think about Texas.

 I understand this prejudice.
 Where I grew up there was a sign across the main road into town that read 'Welcome to Greenville, the Blackest Land, the Whitest People'.
-My grandfather was in the KKK.
 When I went to school, there were no gays, their existence was vehemently denied.
 Women were housewives, not police officers or firemen.
 Nurses, not Doctors.
 We had Hispanics, but you rarely saw them in public spaces.

 Last night my wife, daughter, son-in-law and I went to a local English pub style bar.
 A popular night spot, it was full.
 I have been going here for years, a few months ago I introduced them to my female self.
 I'm always treated like gold and last night was no exception.

 Midway through the evening I took a long look around the room.
 There was at least one guy in a cowboy hat, a lesbian couple, a large hispanic family, an interracial couple, two tables of gay men, several mid-twenty girls dancing by the bar, and scattered couples of various ages.

 So how had I gotten here?
 Star Trek transporter?
 Tear in the time space continuum?
 No, I was still in Texas, it's just that Texas is not THAT Texas anymore.
 At least not in cities like DFW or Austin.

 Every day, small changes in society happen.
 Small enough we rarely notice.
 But when you go back and compare then to now, well Wow!
 Society has changed tremendously since I was a child, and I'm grateful.